surprise-hr/drift-sdk-ios/README.md

 ## Registering

 To get started with the Drift iOS SDK you need an embed ID from your Drift settings page.
-This can be accessed [here](https://app.driftt.com/settings)
+This can be accessed [here](https://app.drift.com/settings/livechat) by looking after the drift.load method in the Javascript SDK.

 In your AppDelegate `didFinishLaunchingWithOptions` call:
 ```Swift